openplanetary/op-data-cafe/events/epsc2018/docker-introduction.md

 5. we did a docker pull debian
 6. what images do I have locally?: docker images
 7. docker run -i debian
-8. you can run GUI application like : `docker run -e DISPLAY=$ip:0 -v /tmp/.X11-unix:/tmp/.X11-unix debian:9-xeyes /usr/bin/xeyes` (you need xeys installed in the image, see below)
+8. you can run GUI application like (you need xeys installed in the image, see below and use the appropriate command for mac/win host):
+    - `docker run -e DISPLAY=docker.for.mac.localhost:0 -v /tmp/.X11-unix:/tmp/.X11-unix debian:9-xeyes /usr/bin/xeyes`
+    - `docker run -e DISPLAY=docker.for.win.localhost:0 -v /tmp/.X11-unix:/tmp/.X11-unix debian:9-xeyes /usr/bin/xeyes`
 9. aliasing bash command to docker: `alias dockerls="docker run -ti --rm -v $(pwd):/data debian /bin/ls"` this run a container on the fly, pass the local directory to /data in the container, and pass also option to the option the internal command.

 If we want to build our image.
 We have to prepare a configuration file called Dockerfile.